drenther/able-webhook-handler/README.md

 This repository contains the code to an express web server that consumes webhook requests from Able and pushes them to a target Github repo to power a blog using static site generators.

-Currently, this web server is setup specifically tuned to support a [basic Gatsby markdown](https://github.com/able-bio/able-gatsby-starter).
+Currently, this web server is setup specifically to support a [basic Gatsby markdown](https://github.com/able-bio/able-gatsby-starter).

-We will updating this repo and other supporting repos to support more and more use cases in the future.
+We will be updating this project and add other related projects to support more and more similar use cases in the future.

 ## Dev Setup